Cost Field Management

 The Manage Cost Fields table on the Cost Field Management page includes default cost fields.
 These fields cannot be deleted but can be edited, translated, and inactivated.
 The modification history for the costs can also be viewed.
 Note: The system automatically tracks default cost fields.

-This is an applicant level external cost field that tracks agency fees.
+- Agency Fees - This is an applicant level external cost field that tracks agency fees.
 The Agency Fees cost field is tracked automatically by the system via the Agency Portal functionality, provided that the functionality is enabled.
 This field is active by default if enabled during the Recruiting module implementation.
 When costs are associated to the Agency Fees cost field, the costs are automatically updated each time an applicable cost is incurred, such as a submission fee or interview fee.
-Note: The Agency Fees field is enabled by a backend setting.
-To enable the field, contact Global Product Support.
-If the field is disabled, agency fees are tracked on the Cost Details tab of the Requisition Snapshot page for existing requisitions, but agency fees are not tracked for requisitions created after the field is disabled.

 - A submission is advanced to an applicant by moving past the New Submission status.
 The interview fee cost is logged when the Interview status is marked complete on the applicant's profile.
 If the applicant subsequently moves into and out of the status, the cost is not logged.
 Note: The Interview status does not apply to the On Demand Video interview status.
 Interview costs are only stored for Live Video interview types; they are stored for In Person or Phone interview types.